 What qualifies as barbeque?

 Barbequers tend to hold very strong opinions about what does and does not qualify as barbeque.

+Anything that touched raw meat or fish is contaminated.
 Make sure you use separate everything for uncooked meat and fish — separate plates, knives, forks, etc. Never place cooked meat on a plate it was on before it was cooked.
 Don’t cut cooked meat on a cutting board you just used for the raw (unless you have washed it well, first).
 If you’ve ever heard stories of people getting food poisoning from barbeques, not doing this could be one of the prime reasons.

 It’s pointless to try to pin-point who invented barbeque, as man has been cooking over open flame forever.
 We can, however, pinpoint the invention of the charcoal briquettes for barbeques, and that was by none other than Henry Ford, with a little input from his friend Thomas Edison.
 Ford used scrap wood and sawdust from his car factory, perfected the invention, then sold the rights to it to a man named E.G. Kingsford who commercialized it.

 It is, however, certainly Americans who truly defined and popularized the barbeque.
 By the end of the colonial period, barbeque was already a tradition in the American South.
 In the 50 years leading up to the Civil War, plantation owners entertained with great barbeques, at which even the slaves would be fed.
 After the Civil War, and with the demise of the plantations, large barbeques moved to church picnics and political gatherings.
 It was a classless and raceless type of gathering, as the meat — almost always pork — was cheap, and everyone loved it.
 Even during the period of racial tension in the American south in the 1950s and 1960s, whites would sneak into some black-owned barbeque restaurants because they felt the barbeque was better there.

 Literature & Lore